 It’s ideal for the transfer of hot liquids and gases, and in vacuum system atmospheres with high heat and pressure.

 When handling polypropylene machining, you’ll find two different types are available for use: Homopolymer or Copolymer.
 Although similar, each exhibits distinct differences in both appearance and performance.

 Homopolymer Polypropylene is the PP most commonly used.
 It has a high strength to weight ratio and is stiffer and stronger than Copolymer.
 It exhibits good chemical resistance and weldability, which allows this material to be used in many corrosion-resistant structures.

-Copolymer Polypropylene is softer than Homopolymer but has better impact strength, is tougher, more durable, and has better stress crack resistance and low temperature toughness than Homopolymer.
+Copolymer Polypropylene material is softer than Homopolymer but has better impact strength, is tougher, more durable, and has better stress crack resistance and low temperature toughness than Homopolymer.

-Generally many end-use applications for PP are achieved by tailoring grades with specific molecular properties and additives during manufacturing.
+Generally many end-use applications for PP material are achieved by tailoring grades with specific molecular properties and additives during manufacturing.

 - Impact resistant